 The annual Women’s Retreat began in 2010 with about 24 women who spent a weekend together at Bonclarken Retreat Center in fellowship, prayer, and study.
 The time together was so wonderful, the one-time retreat became an annual tradition!
 It’s grown each year but the purpose remains the same – a weekend away for reflection and renewal.
 We enjoy great fellowship and food as we spend the weekend together in worship, prayer, and study.
 Our group is always multi-generational and so much fun!

 Save the date for 2023!

 January 27-29, 2023 at the Lodge at Bonclarken.

 Companion Groups are small, house groups that meet monthly for a meal and Bible study together.
 The word “companion” has roots in “co” and “pan” or together with bread.
 When we gather around a meal, relationships deepen and we find COMPANIONS for our journey with God.

 What makes Companion groups different from other small groups?
 These groups are intentionally inter-generational.
 We believe that growing as disciples works best when we apprentice faith alongside people who are learning to practice their faith, too.
 That means we need people from all generations working together.

 Companion groups share the core values of Messy Church.
 We are centered around Jesus through creativity, hospitality, and celebration with all ages working together.
 (For more information about Messy Church check out our Messy Church page Messy Church)

-We currently have 8 Companion groups meeting during the 2019-2020 school year.
 Companion groups are open to family units of all shapes and sizes, from singles to grandparents and everyone in between.
-If you’d like more information, please contact Johannah (email@example.com).
-If you’d like to participate, please complete a registration form and turn it in to the church office.
+If you’d like more information, please contact Johannah at email@example.com.